whiteboxmodel/time-series/_posts/2024-03-21-benchmark-linear-regression-for-stress-testing.md

     return train_losses, test_losses
 ```

+The classical method for finding the optimal parameters of a linear model is the ordinary least squares (OLS).
+Here, we used gradient descent instead since we aim to establish a framework for sequence-to-sequence models.

 The model training function returns training and testing losses for each epoch.
 They are useful to assess how well the model is trained and if there is any evidence of overfitting or underfitting.
-We define a function to print the training and testing losses:
+We define a function to plot the training and testing losses:

 ```Python3
 def plot_loss_history(train_losses, val_losses):